AndrejCvetic/Replication_Material/README.md

-For all instructions, please check README.pdf in the repository.
+All instructions are also available in README.pdf in the repository.

 ## Overview